UniTN-Mechatronics/arduino-encoder-board/readme.md

 ##MASTER BOARD

-In the master arduino code has to be included the *Wire.h* library.
+First of all, in the master arduino code have to be included the *Wire.h* and **EncoderBoard.h** libraries.
 ##EncodrBoard library

+###EncodrBoard library

-In this library has been included the *arduino.h* library
+In this library has been included *arduino.h* library

 **FUNCTIONS:**